Frost diagram: Disproportionation and comproportionation

 In regards to electrochemical reactions, two main types of reactions can be visualized using the Frost diagram.
 Comproportionation is when two equivalents of an element, differing in oxidation state, combine to form a product with an intermediate oxidation state.
 Disproportionation is the opposite reaction, in which two equivalents of an element, identical in oxidation state, react to form two products with differing oxidation states.

-Disproportionation: 2 M_{n}^{+} → M_{m}^{+} + M_{p}^{+}.
+Disproportionation: 2 M^{n}+ → M^{m+} + M^{p+}|.

-Comproportionation: M_{m}^{+} + M_{p}^{+} → 2 M_{n}^{+}.
+Comproportionation: M^{m+} + M^{p+} → 2 M^{n}+.

 2 n = m + p in both examples.

 Using a Frost diagram, one can predict whether one oxidation state would undergo disproportionation, or two oxidation states would undergo comproportionation.
 Looking at two slopes among a set of three oxidation states on the diagram, assuming the two standard potentials (slopes) are not equal, the middle oxidation state will either be in a “hill” or in a “valley” shape.
 A hill is formed when the left slope is steeper than the right, and a valley is formed when the right slope is steeper than the left.
 An oxidation state that is on “top of the hill” tends to favor disproportionation into the adjacent oxidation states.
 The adjacent oxidation states, however, will favor comproportionation if the middle oxidation state is in the “bottom of a valley”.

 By Jensen's inequality, drawing the line between the oxidation state to the left and the one to the right and seeing if the species lies above or below this line is a quick way to determine concavity/convexity (concavity would indicate comproportionation, for example).

 pH dependence

-HN3), presented here above in the former Frost diagram for nitrogen.
+Frost diagram for nitrogen at two extreme pH values (0 and 14).
+Note: This Frost diagram for nitrogen is also incomplete as it lacks azide (N_{3}-, or hydrazoic acid, HN3), presented here above in the former Frost diagram for nitrogen.

 The pH dependence is given by the factor −0.059m/n per pH unit, where m relates to the number of protons in the equation, and n the number of electrons exchanged.
 Electrons are always exchanged in electrochemistry, but not necessarily protons.
 If there is no proton exchange in the reaction equilibrium, the reaction is said to be pH-independent.
 This means that the values for the electrochemical potential rendered in a redox half-reaction, whereby the elements in question change oxidation states are the same whatever the pH conditions under which the procedure is carried out.

 The Frost diagram is also a useful tool for comparing the trends of standard potentials (slope) of acidic and basic solutions.
 The pure, neutral element transitions to different compounds depending whether the species is in acidic and basic pHs.
 Though the value and amount of oxidation states remain unchanged, the free energies can vary greatly.
 The Frost diagram allows the superimposition of acidic and basic graphs for easy and convenient comparison.